Other Brands

 Canon

-From its start it produced rangefinder cameras, based on the Leica-design.
-All cameras were fitted with Nikkor lenses!
+After the World War II Canon continued to produce cameras.
 In 1947 Canon started its own lens production.
 Canon has become the largest SLR manufacturer in the world, known among many professional photographers.
 Also as a lens manufacturer famous for its innovations.
+Unfortunately Canon changed its SLR lens mount four times, chasing customers away.
+Most professional photographers - however - are using Canon products with dedication.
 Canon has become an important manufacturer of office equipment as well.
+The sales of photographic equipment is just some 30 % of the total turnover of the Canon company.

 Copal